-Here are the most common dried chili peppers and their accompanying Scoville ratings:
+Here are the most common dried chile peppers and their accompanying Scoville ratings:

-There’s also one other chili pepper incarnation that wants to be in your cupboard:
+There’s also one other chile pepper incarnation that wants to be in your cupboard:

 OK, now on to the most important part.
 Where do you buy all these?